lucaskemper/LLM-Fork-lucaskemper/README.md

 ### **Custom LLM Framework for Financial Analysis**

-*Lucas Kemper* – MSc Finance Student at HEC Lausanne
+*Lucas Kemper* – First Year MScFin Student at HEC Lausanne, Switzerland

 I am building (started 20.10.2014) a customized fork of **Lobe Chat**, an open-source UI framework for large language models (LLMs), to advance applications of AI in financial analysis.
 This project integrates cutting-edge AI tools with specialized financial functionalities, enhancing the framework to perform complex data-driven tasks in finance and investment.